-The Kirkland Emergency Communications Team (KECT) / ARES was established in 1995 at the request of the Emergency Preparedness Division of the Fire & Building Department.
+The Kirkland Emergency Communications Team (KECT) was established in 1995 at the request of the Emergency Preparedness Division of the Fire Department.
+It is affiliated with the Amateur Radio Emergency Service (ARES), which is part of the American Radio Relay League (ARRL).
+KECT Members hold FCC amateur radio licenses.

-The purpose of the KECT is to provide the City of Kirkland with an independent, volunteer-supported communications system.
-This system supplements the Fire Department and other systems normally in place.
-It is activated by City authorities in the event of local or area-wide events requiring additional communications capability.
-While communications within the City have priority, contacts with other cities, counties, and the State of Washington will also be provided as relevant to the event.
+KECT is activated by City authorities in the event of local or area-wide events or incidents requiring additional communications capability.
+While communications within the City have priority, KECT also provides communications with other cities, counties, and the State of Washington Emergency Operations Center.

-The KECT meets monthly at City Hall or one of the Fire Stations.
-Contact us directly for more information and the exact meeting location at email@example.com.
-We encourage you to first come to one of our meetings to get to know our team and then to submit a City of Kirkland Volunteer Application.
+KECT meets at City Hall or one of the Fire Stations.
+Contact the KECT President directly for more information and the next meeting location by email at email@example.com.
+We ask you to first come to a meeting to get to meet the KECT President, know our team and then to begin the process to become a City of Kirkland volunteer by using the on-line application at Volunteer Application.

 The current KECT Membership Process policy is found in the KECT Membership Categories & Process Document (PDF - 829kb), and will answer most membership questions.
 Please contact the KECT President at firstname.lastname@example.org for further information.